 “The critical thinking skills gained during my studies at SUM are vital to my work at Taylor & Francis Group,” says Seth, who works for one of the world's leading publishers of academic research.

 “Make sure to get contacts and practical experience through a part time job or voluntary work” says Anette.

 Be proactive, be bold, do not give up, believe in yourself and don’t panic.
-That is Marius Korsnes best tip to new students.
-Marius holds amaster's from Centre for Development and the Environment and is now a postdoctoral researcher at NTNU.
+That is Marius' best tip to new students.

-The courses I took during my study have provided the background on the science and politics of climate change which is crucial for my current job at the Centre for International Forestry Research in Bogor, Indonesia, says Intan Maya Sari.
+The courses I took during my study have provided the background on the science and politics of climate change which is crucial for my current job, says Intan.

-Having learned how to analyse, write and give constructive feedback is essential in my job at United Nations Environment Programme, says Kristin Dypedokk.
+Having learned how to analyse, write and give constructive feedback is essential in my job at United Nations Environment Programme, says Kristin.